2023 ANTHOLOGY ANNOUNCEMENT

 Fiction, non-fiction, science fiction, humour, memoir, poetry, plays… we welcome all genres.
 We also look for opportunities to publish the works of our younger members when possible.

 Submissions are open to all full-time and senior OIW members.
-Join now and have a chance to showcase your writing in the next anthology.
+Join now and have a chance to showcase your writing in the 2023 anthology.

 OIW members receive a free copy of the anthology as a membership perk.

-The theme for OIW's 2022 Anthology was Ottawa Rising, showcasing stories of hope, overcoming adversity, and embracing humanity.
+Our theme for last year's 2022 anthology was Ottawa Rising, showcasing stories of hope, overcoming adversity, and embracing humanity.
 And did our authors deliver!

 ANTHOLOGIES FROM THE PAST